microsoft/code-push-vsts-extension/README.md

 ### Configuring Your CodePush Credentials

+In addition to specifying your access key directly within a build task instance (as done in step #4 above), you can also configure your CodePush credentials globally and refer to them within each build or release definition as needed.
+To do this, perform the following steps:

 1. Generate your access key as described above

-2. Go into your Visual Studio Team Services or TFS project and click on the gear icon in the upper right hand corner
+2. Go into your Visual Studio Team Services or TFS project and click on the gear icon in the upper right corner

 3. Click on the **Services** tab

 4. Click on **New Service Endpoint** and select **CodePush**

-5. Give the new endpoint a name and enter the access key you generated earlier.
+5. Give the new endpoint a name and enter the access key you generated earlier

-6. You can now use this access key to authenticate your CodePush build/release tasks.
+6. Select this endpoint via the name you chose in #5 whenever you add either the **CodePush - Release** or **CodePush - Promote** tasks to a build or release definition

 ## Task Option Reference

+In addition to the custom service endpoint, this extension also contributes the following two build and release tasks:

 ### CodePush - Release

-The CodePush Release task includes the following options which can be used to customize your release:
+The **CodePush - Release** task allows you to release an update to the CodePush server, and includes the following options:

-1. **Access Key** (String, required) or **Service Endpoint** - The access key to use to authenticate with the CodePush service.
-This value can be generated using the [CodePush CLI](https://github.com/Microsoft/code-push/tree/master/cli#authentication) and stored away in vsts using the service endpoint included with the extension.
+1. **Access Key** (String) or **Service Endpoint** - The access key to use to authenticate with the CodePush service.
+This value can be generated using the [CodePush CLI](https://github.com/Microsoft/code-push/tree/master/cli#authentication) and provided either directly to the task, or configured within a service endpoint that you reference from the task.

 2. **App Name** (String, Required) - The name of the app you want to release the update for.